Sasuke (TV series): 2005–2011: Monster9, American qualifiers and cancellation

 Shortly after founding Monster9, Higuchi announced his newest Survival Attack spinoff, Viking, which was to film immediately and air on competing network FujiTV.
 Viking featured the same general format as Sasuke, but brought in aspects of other Kinniku Banzuke events such as Ottoto 9, Amazing Road, Body Clock and Brain Panic.
 Within days of announcing Viking, TBS filed for ownership of the Sasuke brand, and further press releases regarding Viking were modified to remove reference to Survival Attack or Sasuke by name.
-This led to confusion regarding the series, giving many of the same competitors appeared on Viking, and at the time believed they were directly related.
+This led to confusion regarding the series, giving many of the same competitors who appeared on Viking, and at the time believed they were directly related.

 Following the release of Viking, TBS and Higuchi were able to come to an agreement where Higuchi would continue to produce Sasuke, Kunoichi and Sportsman No. 1 as a contractor for TBS.
 Production on Sasuke resumed, with the 15th tournament broadcasting in July 2005, and resumed its Spring and Fall schedule in 2006.
 In Sasukes 17th tournament, fisherman Makoto Nagano became only the second person to complete the Sasuke course, prompting a widespread re-imagining of Sasuke.
-At the same time, Higuchi had be fired from FujiTV for mismanagement of Viking at the end of 2006.
-As a result, Sasukes 18th tournament boasted the most extensive renewal that has ever occurred in a Ninja Warrior series, utilizing the fabricated course components from both Sasuke and Viking to replace or modify most obstacles on the entire course.
+At the same time, Higuchi had been fired from FujiTV for mismanagement of Viking at the end of 2006.
+As a result, Sasukes 18th tournament boasted the most extensive renewal that ever occurred in a Ninja Warrior series, utilizing the fabricated course components from both Sasuke and Viking to replace or modify many of the obstacles on the entire course.
 This tournament introduced the Salmon Ladder, which would become a staple for Ninja Warrior series worldwide.